 Fuel Poverty – the Facts

-Even at a conservative estimate, based on the Government’s new definition in England, there are currently 2.4 households which are estimated to be living in fuel poverty, that is they are unable to afford to heat their homes to the level required for comfort and wellbeing.
+Even at a conservative estimate, based on the Government’s new definition in England, there are currently 2.5 million households which are estimated to be living in fuel poverty, that is they are unable to afford to heat their homes to the level required for comfort and wellbeing.

 Fuel poverty is caused by three factors;